 Most of the rebel ground troops in the Hoth battle were Norwegian extras.
 Because they didn't speak any English, second unit director Peter MacDonald had to "act out" what he wanted them to do, by pointing in the direction of the "enemy" (which wasn't visible during shooting) and demonstrating the recoil motion he wanted for the blaster rifles.

 Further scenes with the Wampa were shot, and later cut.
 R2-D2 encountered one within the Rebel base, where it was killed by troopers.
 Later, the beasts were lured into a prison within the complex.
-In the completed film, a medical droid is seen examining the wounds of a tauntaun killed by a Wampa, and Princess Leia mentions the "creatures" while discussing the Imperial probe droid.
-A scene filmed but cut had Han, Leia and C-3PO running through a corridor.
-Han went to take a short-cut through a door with a sign on it, but Leia warned him "that's where those creatures are kept".
+In the completed movie, a medical droid is seen examining the wounds of a tauntaun killed by a Wampa, and Princess Leia mentions the "creatures" while discussing the Imperial probe droid.
+A scene filmed, but cut, had Han, Leia, and C-3PO running through a corridor.
+Han went to take a shortcut through a door with a sign on it, but Leia warned him "that's where those creatures are kept."
 They run off, but not before C-3PO rips off the sign, hoping that the stormtroopers will enter the room.
 They did.
 A few seconds of this last scene can be seen in the theatrical trailer on the DVD.

 Part of the reason for creating Lando as a black character was that George Lucas had considered making Han Solo a black man early in his development of Star Wars: Episode IV - A New Hope (1977).